thisfred/breakfast/README.md

-I use Linux as my operating system of choice, and while I have tried hard to not make too many assumptions about the OS, it's likely that you'll encounter some issues on if you try to use this project on Windows.
+I use Linux as my operating system of choice, and while I have tried hard to not make too many assumptions about the OS, it's likely that you'll encounter some issues if you try to use this project on Windows.
 I'll happily accept bug reports and patches, and suggestions on how to improve testing that will make stronger guarantees there.

 ## Installation